hashicorp/admin-partitions/aks/readme.md

 export CONSUL_PARTITION_SVC=$(kubectl get services consul-consul-partition --context $CLUSTER_SERVER_CTX -o jsonpath='{.status.loadBalancer.ingress[0].ip}')
 ```

-8) Retrieve the Kubernetes API server from the Kubernetes **Client 1** Cluster and send the output into an environmental variable.
-We will use this variable when we configure the Consul Client yaml file.
+8) Retrieve the Kubernetes API server from the Kubernetes **Client 1** cluster and send the output into an environmental variable.
+We will use this variable when we configure the Consul client yaml file.

 ```
 export K8S_AUTH_HOST_CLIENT1=$(kubectl config view -o jsonpath="{.clusters[?(@.name=='$CLUSTER_CLIENT1_CTX')].cluster.server}" | sed 's/https:\/\///' | sed 's/:443//')
 ```
-9) Generate the Consul Client cluster yaml file.
+9) Generate the Consul client 1 cluster yaml file.

 Note: The partition name will be ```team1```.
 If you wish to use a different partition name, you can change the ```global.adminPartitions.name``` parameter below.